 Getting a divorce is fairly straightforward.
 It is the issues like agreeing a financial settlement, dividing property and matters involving children which can take time to sort out.
-This is why it is important to take qualified legal advice from someone specialising in family and divorce law, at an early stage.
+This is why it is important to take qualified legal advice on your divorce rights from someone specialising in family and divorce law, at an early stage.
 Contact us on 0800 321 3832 or complete our online form for a free 30-minute initial chat with one of our expert lawyers.

-Married couples have certain rights in law but the specifics of a case will need to be examined by an experienced family lawyer to assess any claims or liabilities if an amicable agreement cannot be reached.
+Married couples have certain divorce rights in law but the specifics of a case will need to be examined by an experienced family lawyer to assess any claims or liabilities if an amicable agreement cannot be reached.

-Much here will depend on how the property is owned and whether it is in joint names.
+Your divorce and property rights will depend on how the property is owned and whether it is in joint names.
 It can also be affected by any prenuptial or co-habiting agreement drawn up when you first acquired the property.
 Basically, if you are married you have a right of occupation.
 Whether or not your name is on the deeds, you have the right to live there and not to be excluded, for instance by the other party changing the locks.

 If you are married and have children living with you, you may be able to secure the right to live in the property until the children have left school.